| power of

 the court with extensive background information to determine the appropriate sentence.
 On felonies, usually done by

-the Department of Corrections, Division of Adult Probation & Parole (AP & P).
+the Department of Corrections, Division of Adult Probation & Parole (AP & P). presentment (first

 appearance) - In felony cases,